 Mexicans tend to stick with what they know and trust.
 Companies offering money-back guarantees, and simple product return policies, when introducing new brands to the market may note increased sales, as Mexicans shoppers can be quite risk averse, a consideration that should be incorporated into any Mexican PR strategy.
 Removing the risk means it is safe to test out new products and brands.

-Even through tough financial times, Mexicans continue to invest their cash on education.
+Even through tough financial times, Mexicans continue to invest their cash in education.
 During the economic downturn, spending on education actually increased, with many Mexican families investing in extracurricular activities and remedial assistance for children.

-Foreign produced goods are seen to be of superior standard to locally produced goods, creating a distinct advantage for companies that focus their brand messaging on the quality of their product, while ensuring to benchmark pricing, to ensure that products are not over-priced in comparison to the local equivalent, or nearest competitor.
-Mexicans will definitely pay more for a foreign brand that is deemed to be superior in quality, but at the same time, so not wish to feel that they are being ripped off in any respect.
+Foreign produced goods are seen to be of a superior standard to locally produced goods, creating a distinct advantage for companies that focus their brand messaging on the quality of their product, while ensuring to benchmark pricing, to ensure that products are not over-priced in comparison to the local equivalent, or nearest competitor.
+Mexicans will definitely pay more for a foreign brand that is deemed to be superior in quality, but at the same time, do not wish to feel that they are being ripped off in any respect.

 Foreign companies entering the Mexican market will be glad to know that the government has a sustained focus on opening various industrial sectors, with the aim of retaining close trade relations with the US, and the rest of Latin America, which has netted increased on foreign trade investment.

-Put simply, the government wants to see more global trade, and is willing to create a favourable business environment for foreign companies.
+Put simply, the government wants to see more global trades and is willing to create a favourable business environment for foreign companies.
 Commentators have also described a recent case of “malinchismo” in the country, a predilection for the foreign and foreigners.

 A national English language policy, to ensure the presence of a bilingual workforce for multi-nationals is one such measure taken by the Mexican government, although it may fail to reach all sectors of society.
-By 2015, the National English Programme in Basic Education had reached 6.7 million students, or 18% of the population.
+By 2015, the National English Programme in Basic Education had reached 6.7 million students or 18% of the population.
 A deficit of adequately trained English teachers is thought to have slowed the progress of this programme.

 While overall proficiency levels in English are low across the population, it is interesting to note that 33% of businesses in Mexico use English daily, as the regular language for internal communication, while 47% communicate in English for external business.
-51% of businesses offer English language tuition to staff members, while 69% of companies in Mexico said English was an essential skill when hiring new staff, with business leaders stating that English proficiency in the workforce allowed them to deal effectively with foreign clients and customers, vital in this age of globalization.
+51% of businesses offer English language tuition to staff members, while 69% of companies in Mexico said English was an essential skill when hiring new staff, with business leaders stating that English proficiency in the workforce allowed them to deal effectively with foreign clients and customers, vital in this age of globalisation.

 While English may be spoken in many companies, it is still vital that you are prepared, via your Mexican PR agency, to present yourself to your target audiences in Spanish.
 Even in business meetings, a few social niceties in Spanish will always be well received, even if you do not have the fluency to conduct a full business conversation.
 It shows that you have a real interest in the country and its culture.